Is it safe to swim in Puerto Vallarta?

 Fortunately, she managed to escape and made a full recovery.
 Just for some perspective, the Marriot is relatively close to the Ameca River outlet and 2 km from a crocodile viewing area.

 Crocodiles also normally hunt at night and prefer limited moonlight.
-If there is a high risk of crocodiles or if one was sighted, hotels will close the beach and set the flags to blue or black:
+If there is a high risk of crocodiles or if one is sighted, hotels will close the beach and set the flags to blue or black:

-Jellyfish Season in Puerto Vallarta
+Jellyfish season in Puerto Vallarta

 Some beach destinations are home to extremely dangerous jellyfish, but fortunately, Puerto Vallarta is not one of those.